Deriving Derivatives: Examples

-where $r_i$ and $\sigma_i$ are some empirical functions of whatever variables that we might find useful.
+where $r_i$ and $\sigma_i$ are the drift and the volatility.
+Assuming that $S_t$ is a tradable asset in it own right, the famous arbitrage arguments demand that $r_i$ is numerically close to the risk-free rate.
 Imagine now an investor which agrees with the market on everything except the drift, $r_i$.
 Such an investor would disagree with the above equation and would instead write

 where $\mu_i$ is the investor's estimate of the drift.
 Equations (\ref{Eq:Market_x}) and (\ref{Eq:Investor_x}) can be rewritten as the market-implied and investor-believed probability distributions

 For the growth-optimal payoff we compute